 It’s also a good idea to set roles before beginning the meeting.
 If you’re the host, you don’t have to also take notes, keep aware of the time, and run the Q&A. We know that the human brain isn’t designed for multitasking.
 In fact, when you’re doing more than one thing at a time, all you’re really doing is rapidly ping-ponging between the two tasks and this can lead to a loss of up to 40% of your productivity.

-In online meetings, trying to be both the leader and the note taker will slow down the conversation, as well as potentially cause you to miss important pieces of information.
-Instead, either assign someone else the responsibility of note taking or use a conference calling service that can record the meeting.
+Trying to be both the leader and the note taker will slow down the conversation, as well as potentially cause you to miss important pieces of information.
+Instead, either assign someone else the responsibility of note-taking or use a conferencing service that can record the meeting and store t in the cloud for easy access.
 You can then share the recording with participants or play it back later to transcribe meeting minutes.

 If you’re a meeting participant

-There’s nothing worse than getting invited to a web meeting without any clue what it’s about or what questions may be asked of you.
+There’s nothing worse than getting invited to a virtual meeting without any clue what it’s about or what questions may be asked of you.

 - Review in advance any materials sent to you.
-B proactive and ask ahead of time about expectations if the organizer of the call hasn’t provided upfront information.
+Be proactive and ask ahead of time about expectations if the organizer hasn’t provided upfront information.
 You want to be as prepared as possible.

 - If appropriate, offer to help pull together information for other attendees.
 This can be especially helpful if the organizer won’t have time to prepare adequately, and this also shows your initiative to your team leader.

 - Always be ready for a video conference.
-Even if your meeting invite doesn’t specify that video conferencing will be used on the call, being camera-ready means you won’t be caught off guard if face-to-face is the preferred way to communicate.
+Even if your meeting invite doesn’t specify that video conferencing will be used in the meeting, being camera-ready means you won’t be caught off guard if face-to-face is the preferred way to communicate.

 Tip #1 Stick to a Schedule